 Funeral services will be held privately for the Patton family.
 A celebration of life will be held at a later time to be announced.
 In lieu of flowers, if friends desire, memorial donations may be made to the “BMC Cancer Center- Hillcrest Infusion Center”, in care of Devanny-Condron Funeral Home.

-To plant a tree in memory of Thomas Patton, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Thomas Patton, please visit our tribute store.